gohugoio/hugo/content/content/organization.md

 with the same path.
 Includes [section](/content/sections/).

 ### section
-section can be provided in the front matter overriding the section derived from the source content location on disk.
+`section` can be provided in the front matter overriding the section derived from the source content location on disk.
 See [section](/content/sections/).

 ### path
-path can be provided in the front matter.
+`path` can be provided in the front matter.
 This will replace the actual path to the file on disk.
 Destination will create the destination with the same path.
 Includes [section](/content/sections/).

 ### url
 A complete URL can be provided.
 This will override all the above as it pertains to the end destination.
-This must be the path from the baseurl (starting with a "/").
+This must be the path from the baseURL (starting with a "/").
-When a url is provided, it will be used exactly.
-Using url will ignore the `--uglyUrls` setting.
+When a `url` is provided, it will be used exactly.
+Using `url` will ignore the `--uglyUrls` setting.